No Dairy? No Problem: Get Your Calcium Here

 Canned fish (with bones)

-Thanks to their edible bones, sardines are a rich source of calcium – with one can providing 35% of the recommended intake.
-Canned salmon is also an excellent source of this element, with three ounces of of canned salmon providing 21% of the recommended intake.
+Thanks to their edible bones, sardines are a rich source of calcium – with one that can provide 35% of the recommended intake.
+Canned salmon is also an excellent source of this element, with three ounces of canned salmon providing 21% of the recommended intake.

 If you’re worried about the levels of mercury in these fish, fret not.
 Not only do they have low levels of mercury, but they both contain high levels of the mineral selenium, which helps to prevent and reverse mercury toxicity.
-If that’s not enough, these fish also contain vitamin D and this only helps to increase the body’s absorption of calcium.
-They’re also high in omega-3 fatty acids and that’s always a good thing.
+If that’s not enough, these fish also contain vitamin D. They’re also high in omega-3 fatty acids and that’s always a good thing.